usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Verifiers of look-up secrets SHALL prompt the claimant for the next secret from their authenticator or for a specific (e.g., numbered) secret.
 A given secret from an authenticator SHALL be used successfully only once; therefore, a given authenticator can only be used for a finite number of successful authentications.
 If the look-up secret is derived from a grid card, each cell of the grid SHALL be used only once.

 Verifiers SHALL store look-up secrets in a form that is resistant to offline attacks.
-Secrets SHALL be hashed with a "salt" value using an approved hash function as described in [[SP 800-132]](#SP800-132).
-The "salt" value SHALL be a 128-bit or longer random value generated by an approved random bit generator that is stored along with the hash result.
+Secrets SHALL be hashed with a *salt* value using an approved hash function as described in [[SP 800-132]](#SP800-132).
+The salt value SHALL be a 128-bit or longer random value generated by an approved random bit generator that is stored along with the hash result.
 A keyed hash function (e.g., HMAC [[FIPS198-1]](#FIPS198-1)), with the key stored separately from the hashed authenticators (e.g., in a hardware security module) SHOULD be used to further resist dictionary attacks against the stored hashed authenticators.

->**MG: Why do we link to FIPS 198 here but not in 5.1.1.2?**

 Look-up secrets SHALL be generated using an approved random bit generator and SHALL have at least 20 bits of entropy.
 When look-up secrets have less than 64 bits of entropy, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an attacker can make on the subscriber’s account as described in [Section 5.2.2](#throttle).